logzio/logz-docs/_source/logzio_collections/_tracing-sources/jaeger_collector.md

 logzio/jaeger-logzio-collector:latest
 ```

 The complete list of Collector parameters is presented below.

-In addition to these parameters, you can also use
+In addition to these parameters, you can also use [Jaeger's collector parameters](https://www.jaegertracing.io/docs/latest/cli/#jaeger-collector-grpc-plugin).
- <a href ="https://www.jaegertracing.io/docs/latest/cli/#jaeger-collector-grpc-plugin" target="_blank">Jaeger's collector parameters <i class="fas fa-external-link-alt"></i> </a> .
 You'll need to change to the version page for your deployment.

 ###### Parameters

  Collector Parameter | Description
  ------------ | -------------
-  ACCOUNT_TOKEN (Required) | - The account token is required when you use the collector to send traces to Logz.io <br> -  Replace `<SHIPPING-TOKEN>` with the token of the Distributed Tracing account you want to send data to <br><a href ="/user-guide/accounts/finding-your-tracing-account-token" target="_blank">How do I look up my Distributed Tracing account token?</a>
+  ACCOUNT_TOKEN (Required) | The account token is required when you use the collector to send traces to Logz.io.
+Replace `<SHIPPING-TOKEN>` with the token of the Distributed Tracing account you want to send data to. [_How do I look up my Distributed Tracing account token?_](/user-guide/accounts/finding-your-tracing-account-token)|
-REGION | -   Two-letter region code that determines the suggested listener URL (where you will be sending trace data to)  <br>-   Find your region code in the Regions and URLs table <br>-   This parameter is left blank for US East (Northern Virginia)<br><a href ="/user-guide/accounts/account-region.html#available-regions " target="_blank">How do I look up the Listener host URL for my region?</a>
+REGION | Two-letter region code that determines the suggested listener URL (where you will be sending trace data to).
+Find your region code in the Regions and URLs table.
+This parameter is left blank for US East (Northern Virginia).  [_How do I look up the Listener host URL for my region?_](/user-guide/accounts/account-region.html#available-regions)|
-GRPC_STORAGE_PLUGIN_LOG_LEVEL| -   The lowest log level to send <br> -   Default: **warn** <br>-   From lowest to highest, log levels are: **trace, debug, info, warn, error** <br>-   Controls logging only for the Jaeger Logz.io Collector  <br>-   Does not affect Jaeger components
+GRPC_STORAGE_PLUGIN_LOG_LEVEL| The lowest log level to send.
+Default: **warn**.
+From lowest to highest, log levels are: **trace, debug, info, warn, error**.
+Controls logging only for the Jaeger Logz.io Collector.
+Does not affect Jaeger components.|
 COLLECTOR_ZIPKIN_HTTP_PORT | If you’re using a Zipkin implementation to create traces, set this optional environment variable to the HTTP port for the Zipkin collector service